Subversion (SVN) Administration

 ...

-The main advantage of this repository layout is that you can check out all ReqView projects from a repository into a working copy by running just a single svn checkout command:
+The main advantage of this repository layout is that you can check out all ReqView projects from a repository into a local working copy by running just a single svn checkout command:

 $ mkdir <working_copy>